garrettmichaelgeorge/garrettmichaelgeorge/README.md

 - Currently learning TypeScript and frontend performance best-practices.

-- I also love audio programming in environments like MaxMSP and the Web Audio API.
+- I also love audio programming in environments like Max/MSP and the Web Audio API.

 - When I'm not programming, you can find me composing